(Photo by Pixabay user rawpixel, used under a Creative Commons license)

 “In addition to the talented Pacify team and their flexible technology platform, we’re excited about the unique delivery channels that Pacify brings to the table.
 Pacify’s established relationships with health plans, employers, and government entities will enable Advantia to deliver care beyond physician offices as we continue to expand across the country,” Advantia Founder and CEO Sean Glass said in a statement.

 This acquisition come a few months after Advantia Health acquired Heartland Women’s Healthcare, an OB-GYN practice with 25 locations across Missouri and southern Illinois, BioSpace reported.
-Heartland still operates as its own business and will be opening 8,000 sq. ft. obstetrics and gynecology medical building in Missouri this spring.
+Heartland still operates as its own business and will be opening a 8,000 sq. ft. obstetrics and gynecology medical building in Missouri this spring.

 Manor acquires Pair Inc.